olcay/dev-olcay-dir-api/README.md

 1. Download or clone the project code.

+1. Configure the database connection string in the `.vscode/launch.json` file.
+For testing you can create a free postgresql database on heroku and copy the `DATABASE_URL` to the file.

-2. Configure SMTP settings for email within the AppSettings section in the `.vscode/launch.json` file.
+1. Configure SMTP settings for email in the `.vscode/launch.json` file.
 For testing you can create a free account in one click at <https://ethereal.email/> and copy the options below the title SMTP configuration.

-3. Start the api with `F5`, you should see the message Now listening on: <http://localhost:5000>, and you can view the Swagger API documentation at <http://localhost:5000/swagger>.
+1. Start the api with `F5`, you should see the message Now listening on: <http://localhost:5000>, and you can view the Swagger API documentation at <http://localhost:5000/swagger>.

-4. Test with Swagger or hook up with an example Angular or React application.
+1. Test with Swagger or hook up with an example Angular or React application.
 If you use Swagger, you need to copy JWT to Authorization value.

 ### Before running in production